klimbu2306/klimbu2306/README.md

 ## Hi, I'm Kumar! 👋

 ### 💻 About Me
-✦ I'm a 1st Year Computer Science student at the University of Leicester!
+✦ I'm a 1st Year Computer Science student at the University of Leicester who is passionate about software development!

 ---